brarcher/protect-baby-monitor/README.md

 - [Dormi](https://play.google.com/store/apps/details?id=com.sleekbit.dormi)
 - [Baby Monitor](https://play.google.com/store/apps/details?id=dk.mvainformatics.android.babymonitor)

-If there is any interest in improving this open source baby monitor, kindly submit a pull request with proposed changed.

 # Translating

 If you are interested in translating this application to another language, find the project listing on [Transifex](https://www.transifex.com/na-243/protect-baby-monitor/).